 Initial reports indicated that three new iPhones would be announced in autumn 2018; further reports in Jan 2018 suggested it could be as many as four.

-First up, in Nov 2017 Ming-Chi Kuo predicted that three new models would launch in autumn 2018, and that these would have the same all-screen design with the now-familiar notch.
-In January he followed up with more details of each model.
-As illustrated below, that's:
+Back in Nov 2017 Ming-Chi Kuo predicted that three new models would launch in autumn 2018, and that these would have the same all-screen design with the now-familiar notch.
+In January he followed up with more details of each model:

 - 5.8in OLED: iPhone 11 or XI, with largely same design as iPhone X